ZykeWasTaken/zyke_lib/README.md

 ## Important

-Download an experimental & non-release version **not recommended unless you know what you are doing**.
-We constantly update this repository to make the development of Zyke Resources' scripts easier, and we don't always test all functionality on different servers using different frameworks.
-Head over to the release page for a stable release.
+Downloading an experimental & non-release version is **not recommended unless you know what you are doing**.
+We constantly update this repository to make the development of Zyke Resources' scripts easier, and we don't always test all functionality on different servers using different frameworks. **Head over to the release page for a stable release.**

 ## Modified Servers